Technologicat/unpythonic/doc/readings.md

 - [Clean Code for Python](https://github.com/zedr/clean-code-python)
   - *Software engineering principles, from Robert C. Martin's book [Clean Code](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882), adapted for Python.*

 - [PyPy3](http://pypy.org/), fast, JIT-ing Python 3 that's mostly a drop-in replacement for CPython 3.6.
-MacroPy works, too.
+Macro expanders (`macropy`, `mcpyrate`) work, too.

 - [Brython](https://brython.info/): Python 3 in the browser, as a replacement for JavaScript.
   - No separate compile step - the compiler is implemented in JS.
 Including a script tag of type text/python invokes it.
-  - Doesn't have the `ast` module, so no MacroPy.
+  - Doesn't have the `ast` module, so no way to run macro expanders.
   - Also quite a few other parts are missing, understandably.
 Keep in mind the web client is rather different as an environment from the server side or the desktop.
 So for new apps, Brython is ok, but if you have some existing Python code you want to move into the browser, it might or might not work, depending on what your code needs.

 - Counterpoint: [Eric Torreborre (2019): When FP does not save us](https://medium.com/barely-functional/when-fp-does-not-save-us-92b26148071f)